Thursday, August 28, 2025

 Representative Janet Yang Rohr and the River Prairie Group

-Representative Janet Yang Rohr reached out to the River Prairie Group in 2021, and we had a hike together chatting about nature, Naperville Knock Nolls Park and her work in Springfield supporting the environment.
-We repeated the successful event in 2023 with RPG outings leaders, identifying plants both native and invasive sharing a great hike in the same area.
+Representative Janet Yang Rohr reached out to the River Prairie Group in 2021, and we had a hike together chatting about nature, Naperville Knoch Knolls Park, and her work in Springfield supporting the environment.
+We repeated the successful event in 2023 with RPG outings leaders, identifying plants both native and invasive, and sharing a great hike in the same area.

 This year, 2025, we decided to offer a unique outing featuring environmental work in her district.
 The state-of-the-art Springbrook Water Reclamation Center seemed like a perfect choice.
 On Sunday September 14 at 2:00 pm, we will meet at the site and have a behind the scenes tour of this amazing facility servicing one of our state’s largest cities and some neighboring towns as well.